ezcatdb/clinicalcorpus-guidelines/_entity/Pharmacological_substance.md

 This entity is based on <a href="https://www.ebi.ac.uk/chembl/">ChEMBL</a> database.

 Medicines are categorized into this entity group.
+The following protein medicines can also be categorized in to this group.

+- Nivolumab
+- Tocilizumab

 ~~~ ann
 Pirfenidone was dosed at 600 mg/day for the first 2 weeks.